FarmBot-Docs/farmbot-genesis/v1.7/assembly/supporting-infrastructure/raised-bed.md

 Clamp a **short wall** to the **posts** on one of the short sides of the bed.
 The posts should be flush with the top edge and ends of the short wall.
 If you are building an (XL) bed, also clamp the middle post to the short wall.

-Drill appropriately sized holes for the lag screws or bolts you will be using.
+Drill appropriately sized holes and counterbores for the lag screws or bolts and washers you will be using.
 There should be two holes per post.
 The upper holes should be positioned 50mm from the top edge of the short wall.
 The lower holes should be positioned 50mm from the bottom edge of the short wall.
-All holes should be center-aligned on the post.
+All holes should be center-aligned on the posts.

 {% include gallery.html images="
 ![drill short wall genesis](_images/fixed_raised_bed_drill_short_wall.png)